 A Pixel Escape (80 Microsoft points)

 In this one, you play as a pixel in a monitor and your goal is simple: Escape!
 Unfortunately it’s not as simple as it sounds, as other pixels, some of which are actually quite deadly, stand between you and freedom.
-Not the most original plot, but the twist in this first person game being that you play as a pixel with special abilities and a lot of levels to plow through.. well, just try it already!
+Not the most original plot, but the twist in this first-person game is that you play as a pixel with special abilities and a lot of levels to plough through.. well, just try it already!

 Am I crazy for undertaking such a mission?
 Probably, but if I manage to find even a single indie game that has seemingly gone unnoticed (or simply one I hadn’t heard about), it’ll have been worth it and with this many to pick from, odds are I’ll dig up plenty good games on my way through the madness that is XBOX Live Indie Games!